August 1, 2007

-And since their journey from the Moon back to the Earth, their collective 36,000 literally-irreplaceable images have remained in deep-freeze storage at NASA Johnson Space Center in Houston, Texas.
-With only a few exceptions, the majority of the photos seen by the public have been duplicates made from copies of the originals produced by the space agency between 1968 and 1972.
+And since their journey from the moon back to the Earth, their collective 36,000 literally-irreplaceable images have remained in deep-freeze storage at NASA Johnson Space Center in Houston, Texas.
+With only a few exceptions, the majority of the photographs seen by the public have been duplicates made from copies of the originals produced by the space agency between 1968 and 1972.

-And like anyone who has duplicated a copy knows, the result is never as crystal clear as the original.
+And like anyone who has duplicated a copy is familiar, the result is never as crystal clear as the original.

 "This project fulfills a long-held wish of mine," said Mark Robinson, principal investigator for the camera that will fly on NASA's Lunar Reconnaissance Orbiter, due for launch in October 2008.
 "It'll give everyone a chance to see this unique collection of images as clearly as when they were taken."
 Robinson is also a professor at ASU's School of Earth and Space Exploration.

-"We worked with the scanner's manufacturer — Leica Geosystems – to improve the brightness range that the scans record," explained Robinson.
-In technical terms, a normal 12-bit scan was increased to 14-bit, resulting in digital images that record more than 16,000 shades of gray.
+"We worked with the manufacturer of the scanner – Leica Geosystems – to improve the brightness range that the scans record," explained Robinson.
+In technical terms, a normal 12-bit scan was increased to 14-bit, which resulted in digital images that record more than 16,000 shades of gray.

-"Similarly," added Robinson, "to get all the details captured by the film, we are scanning at a scale of 200 pixels per millimeter."
-As a result, the grain of the original film is visible when the scans are fully enlarged.
+"Similarly," said Robinson, "to get all the details captured by the film, we are scanning at a scale of 200 pixels per millimeter."
+As such, the grain of the original film is visible when the scans are fully enlarged.

-"That's bigger than most people want to look at with a browser," observed Robinson, "even if their browser and internet connection are up to the job."
-So the archive's website uses a Flash-based application called Zoomify, which lets users dive deep into a giant image by loading only the portion being examined.
+"That is bigger than most people want to look at with a [web] browser," said Robinson, "even if their browser and internet connection are up to the job."
+So the archive web site uses a Flash-based application called Zoomify, which lets users dive deep into a giant image by loading only the portion being examined.

 Users can also download images in several sizes, up to the full raw scan.

-When finished, the archive will include about 600 frames in 35 mm, roughly 20,000 Hasselblad 70 mm frames (color, and black and white), more than 10,000 mapping camera frames and about 4,600 panoramic cam frames.
+When complete, the archive will include about 600 frames in 35 mm, roughly 20,000 Hasselblad 70 mm frames (both in color and black and white), more than 10,000 mapping camera frames and about 4,600 panoramic cam frames.